shyamprasadc/event-driven-architecture/README.md

 2. Create domain aggregates with event sourcing
 3. Implement command and query handlers
 4. Add API controllers and routes
-5. Update projections for read models
-6. Add tests and documentation
+5. Add tests and documentation

 ### **Event Sourcing Best Practices**
 - Events should be immutable and represent facts
 - Use semantic event names (e.g., `OrderCreated`, `PaymentProcessed`)
 - Include all necessary data in events
 - Version events for backward compatibility
-- Use snapshots for performance optimization

 ## 🚀 **Deployment**